What is a joint venture (JV)?

 You split the profit upon exit in pre-agreed shares, for example, a shareholders agreement stating 50/50 would leave each party with 50% of the profits.

 This structure will apply if one of the members finances the project and the other provides the skill.
 The other party could agree to pay them via a fixed rate of interest rather than the traditional percentage split which most joint ventures consist of.

 Top tips for joint venture partnerships

-Make sure you pick the right partner, don’t rush into and build up your relationship.
+Make sure you pick the right partner and build up your relationship.
 It may be you enter into a joint venture partnership with a friend, family member, via an extended network or a property partner such as JaeVee, and make sure all worst case scenarios are discussed.

-Decide on what structure you would like your joint venture partnership, and clearly set our both of your roles at the beginning of your partnership.
+Decide on what structure you would like your joint venture partnership, and clearly set out both of your roles at the beginning of your partnership.

 You will also need to agree whether to opt for a percentage split, or fixed interest rate which should be set out in a legal agreement.